religiosa1/git-webhook-receiver/README.md

 ```

 If you need something more complicated, it's probably better to use `run` field
-instead of `script` in action config, allowing you to run a standalone script
+instead of `script` in action config, passing a standalone script to it
 (bash, python, whatever you like and whatever is supported by your system).
-It accepts its parameters in exec form, as an array of argv strings, in the same
+`run` accepts its parameters in exec form, as an array of argv strings, in the
-way as docker's `CMD`
+same way as docker's `CMD`
 [does](https://docs.docker.com/reference/dockerfile/#exec-form):

 Example: